DanRoscigno/nextjs-compose/README.md

 It is nice to have a few files in the content dirs as you learn any content presentation system.
 The
 [blog on medium](https://medium.com/swlh/dockerize-your-next-js-application-91ade32baa6)
-is great in my opinion, and I am using that content to build the compose file.
+is great in my opinion, and I am using that content while I build the compose file.

 ## Commands I ran